You gotta love those Chinese

 Unfortunately, these great people and their country have been subjugated by a cut-throat communistic government that historically has undermined their potential.

-So, yes, I would be more comfortable as an average citizen and taxpayer if culture exchanges were occurring between our local kids and nations such as England, Australia, Tanzania, wherever.
+So, yes, I would be more comfortable as an average citizen and taxpayer if cultural exchanges were occurring between our local kids and nations such as England, Australia, Tanzania, wherever.

 But, of course, it is no accident that China has been selected as the country Mount Airy is choosing to have exchanges with, which is where that end game I mentioned comes into play.